github/docs/content/pages/getting-started-with-github-pages/changing-the-visibility-of-your-github-pages-site.md

 ## About access control for {% data variables.product.prodname_pages %} sites

-With access control for {% data variables.product.prodname_pages %}, you can restrict access to your project site by publishing the site privately.
-A privately published site can only be accessed by people with read access to the repository the site is published from.
-You can use privately published sites to share your internal documentation or knowledge base with members of your enterprise.
+With access control for {% data variables.product.prodname_pages %}, you can limit access to your project site by publishing it privately.
+A privately published site is accessible only to individuals who have read access to the associated repository.
+This feature is ideal for sharing internal documentation or knowledge bases exclusively with members of your organization.

 {% data reusables.pages.privately-publish-ghec-only %}